lixpaulian/dacq/README.md

 The class has been first developed on an ARM Cortex M7 platform from ST, but it does not depend on a specific microcontroller.

 ## API Description
-Please note that a massive API change was done between versions 0.5 and 0.6 and in this process the compatibility was lost.
-This was necessary for several reasons, but most importantly because the SDI-12 class is now derived from the generic `dacq` class.
-In the grand scheme of C++ things, the `dacq` class is (and will be) used for other sensor interface/protocol implementations.

 The sdi-12-dr class implements several primitives that may be used to resolve all the commands described in the SDI-12 specification, version 1.3 (the new commands introduced in the more recent 1.4 SDI-12 specification are not supported).

 The generic `dacq` class defines following primitives (a specific class, and the sdi-12-dr is no exception, might implement only a subset of these):